Fleuranne Brockway

 Fleuranne has also been heard recently as a guest artist in the roles of La Ciesca (Gianni Schicchi) for both Opera Frankfurt and Staatstheater Saarbrücken, as Suzuki (Madama Butterfly) and Maddalena (Rigoletto) for Theater Bonn and as Hänsel for the Oldenburgisches Staatstheater.
 She also made her debut at the Bregenz Festival as Suzuki.

 Fleuranne was formerly a Young Artist with West Australian Opera, making her company debut as Mercédès, and a Developing Artist with Victorian Opera, where her roles included Mrs. Mayor in the world premiere of the children’s opera, The Pied Piper, composed by Richard Mills.
+Her much-awaited return to Australia occurred in mid-2025 when she sang Suzuki (Madama Butterfly) for West Australian Opera.
+In 2026, she returns to Wiesbaden to appear in works by Rimsky-Korsakov and Cvijovic – as well as further performances as Carmen.

-Previously she was recognized as a finalist in the International Hans Gabor Belvedere Competition and was the recipient of the Dame Heather Begg Memorial Award from the Melba Opera Trust, with whom Brockway has enjoyed a long-standing relationship, also as a Melba Opera Trust Artist.
+Previously, she was recognised as a finalist in the International Hans Gabor Belvedere Competition and was the recipient of the Dame Heather Begg Memorial Award from the Melba Opera Trust, with whom Brockway has enjoyed a long-standing relationship, also as a Melba Opera Trust Artist.
 Fleuranne was also the inaugural recipient of the Australian International Opera Award’s Royal College of Music Award, and winner of the Australian National Liederfest Competition.
 She has studied at the renowned Franz Schubert Institute in Vienna, Austria, at the Royal College of Music (RCM) International Opera Studio in London and holds a Bachelor of Music (Classical Vocal Performance) from the University of Western Australia.

 Representation: Australasia